 A conversion rate could mean an online sale or simply collecting the user’s information in order to market products and services to them directly.
 This will be an outline of the three very basic concepts behind increasing conversion rates and, as a result, increasing revenue.
 The three phases involve increasing targeted traffic through comprehensive Internet marketing strategies, optimizing websites to turn traffic into conversions, and constantly monitoring success and making changes when needed.

-Site analysis and conversion optimization: I mentioned increasing targeted traffic as the first point but before any good Internet marketing company or consultant would begin any SEO efforts, they would want to analyze the site first.
+It’s important to first, analyze the site.
 After analyzing the site, there could be possible updates that need to be made to prepare the site for optimal conversion rates.

-Increase targeted site traffic through comprehensive Internet marketing: These strategies will vary based on the company, product, service, season, etc. One of the best ways to increase long term site traffic is through organic search engine optimization and proper use of social media optimization.
+These strategies will vary based on the company, product, service, season, etc. One of the best ways to increase long-term site traffic is through organic search engine optimization and proper use of social media optimization.
 Again, all of the online marketing efforts should support (and be supported by) the offline marketing efforts.
 Additionally, the website needs to reflect the marketing campaign and engage the user to ACT.

 This process involves monitoring both the marketing strategy as well as the conversions on the site (and how well they are working together).
 For example, if the marketing strategy is centered around a new condo development in Miami, the keywords chosen need to reflect the product.
 Some of those keywords will work better than others.